70ziko/dandy/server/README.md

 4. Once full, new room gets created

 During this an overlay should display (alternatively a component in the corner with card buttons replaced) or a seperate site.
 Once the room is created players are redirected to CardGameScene.
-The game state is initialized, so each user calls the draw to display the animation and gets their appropriate card(s) decided by the server according to the game state.
-(Actually it might be fun if the users literally had to take their card into the hand and the order would matter).
+The game state is initialized, so each user calls the draw api (or a websocket event fires when they load and when all, server sends a trigger) to display the animation and get their appropriate card(s) decided by the server according to the game state.

 ### Ranked